chompy/rpglogs_exercise/README.md

 Features that were't part of the original spec...

 - Display character avatar via fetch from FFXIV Lodestone site.
+(This however is very slow and makes fetches slow.)
 - Displays list of previous fetched character parses using database.
 - Use Redis to cache parses and character avatar.
+- Small touches here and there, random names displayed in placeholder of fetch form, etc.

 ## Missing Features

-Features I would have added if I had more time...
+Features/things I would have added if I had more time...

 - Ability to use the browser's back/foward buttons to load previous queries.
 - Ability to access character parses via sharable URL.
+- Paginate character parse list.
 - Display more information about the character (stats, gear, etc) (this data wasn't available via the FFLogs API).
 - Limit previous queries to one entry per character+server combination.
 - Fix display of data for mobile, hide/shrink less relevant data so that most relevant data can remain prominent.
+- Better error handling.
 - General beautifcation, cool animations, etc.
+- Clean up of unneeded boilerplate code.